 (1) The department shall adopt rules necessary to protect the health and safety of migrant farm workers and other migrant labor camp or residential migrant housing occupants.
-These rules must include provisions relating to plan review of the construction of new, expanded, or remodeled camps, personal hygiene facilities, lighting, sewage disposal, safety, minimum living space per occupant, bedding, food storage and preparation, insect and rodent control, garbage, heating equipment, water supply, maintenance and operation of the camp, or nocessary to protect the life and health of the occupants.
+These rules must include provisions relating to plan review of the construction of new, expanded, or remodeled camps, personal hygiene facilities, lighting, sewage disposal, safety, minimum living space per occupant, bedding, food storage and preparation, insect and rodent control, garbage, heating equipment, water supply, maintenance and operation of the camp, of housing, or roads, and such other matters as the department finds to be appropriate or necessary to protect the life and health of the occupants.
 Housing operated by a public housing authority is exempt from the provisions of any administrative rule that conflicts with or is more stringent than the federal standards applicable to the housing.